khalifa005/KnightArchitecture/Documentation/HowTo/TestAPIPerformance.md

-# API Performance Testing with Postman
+# API Performance + Concurrency Testing with Postman

 ## Common Questions in API Performance Testing
 When it comes to API testing, you may have wondered: